imapex-training/mod_adv_git/slides/slide64.md

-* Complete your code change by adding and committing your change.
+* Add some text to your `first.txt` with some text from Shakespeare.  `To be or not to be, that is the question!`

 ```
-git add first.txt
+$ cat first.txt

+Our best thoughts came from others.
-git commit -m "Added To be or not to be"
+To be or not to be, that is the question!
 ```